-In addition to the need for follow up data to assess current prevention and testing levels during pregnancy, there is a need to assess the receipt of services after pregnancy -- during the early postpartum and infant period.
-In January 2017, The Health Resources and Services Administration (HRSA) provided funding to various agencies in the PRDH to address the issues of screening, access, and coordination of care for women, children and families.
+In addition to the need for follow up data to assess current prevention and testing levels during pregnancy, there is a need to assess the receipt of services after pregnancy, during the early postpartum and infant period.
+In January 2017, The Health Resources and Services Administration (HRSA) provided funding to various agencies in the Puerto Rico Department of Health to address the issues of screening, access, and coordination of care for women, children and families.
 Funded agencies have the potential to fill a critical gap in services, given the intensive care that is needed during the early postpartum period among infants who have been affected by Zika.
 However, there are currently no population-based data to identify where there are gaps in health care for young infants born to women in Puerto Rico who were pregnant in the first year of the Zika outbreak.
 Clinical data are available, but they are limited to those who seek and receive services.
-Further, because the previous data collection (ZPER, OMB control # 0920-1127) occurred during the delivery hospitalization, it only provided information about services received during pregnancy, not the postpartum and early infant period.
+Further, because the previous data collection (ZPER, OMB control # 0920-1127) occurred during the delivery hospitalization it only provided information about services received during pregnancy, not the postpartum and early infant period

-To fill this information gap, in January 2017, the Puerto Rico Department of Health was funded by the Centers for Disease Control to collect population-based data to inform these efforts to provide services in the postpartum and early infant period.
-For this purpose, it is proposed that the first cohort of mothers, who were previously surveyed about their experiences during pregnancy, be re-contacted by phone 2-10 months after delivery to assess their access to and utilization of postpartum health care services for themselves and their infants, and their continued use of measures to avoid Zika infection, including use of postpartum contraception to prevent rapid repeat pregnancies that are unintended and might otherwise be affected by Zika.
+To fill this gap, in January 2017, the Puerto Rico Department of Health was funded by the Centers for Disease Control to collect population-based data to inform these efforts to provide services in the postpartum and early infant period.
+To obtain this information, the first cohort of mothers, who were previously surveyed about their experiences during pregnancy, will be re-contacting by phone 2-10 months after delivery to assess: their access to and utilization of postpartum health care services for themselves and their infants, their continued use of measures to avoid Zika infection, including use of postpartum contraception to prevent rapid repeat pregnancies that are unintended and might otherwise be affected by Zika.
 Collecting this information rapidly will be critical.
-CDC recommendations emphasize the immediate need for services among affected infants, many of which are supposed to be delivered during the first 2 months of life.2 A rapid assessment looking back at the early infant period as well as ongoing use of services recommended during the first year, is needed rapidly to respond to gaps in provision of early services for vulnerable infants.
-This information will also be collected from the second cohort of mothers described above to refine efforts based on the first round to data collection to fill gaps in services for the postpartum and early infant period.
+CDC recommendations emphasize the immediate need for services among affected infants, many of which are supposed to be delivered during the first 2 months of life.2 A rapid assessment looking back at the early infant period as well as ongoing use of services recommended during the first year, is needed rapidly respond to gaps in provision of early services for vulnerable infants.
+This information will also be collected from the second cohort of mothers described above, to refine efforts based on the first round to data collection to fill gaps in services for the postpartum and early infant period.

-Finally, because fathers play a critical role in the health and well-being of their infants, there is a need to assess their knowledge and contribution to prevention efforts and use of recommended care during pregnancy.
-However, interviews of fathers were not included in the previous data collection (ZPER, OMB control # 0920-1127).
-Therefore, the current information collection request proposes to interview fathers who are present when the second cohort of mothers is contacted during their delivery hospitalization to assess their contribution to prevention efforts and healthcare utilization during pregnancy.
+Finally, because fathers/partners play a critical role in the health and well-being of their infants, there is a need to assess their knowledge and contribution to prevention efforts and access to and adherence to recommended care during pregnancy.
+Because interviews of fathers/partner were not included the previous data collection (ZPER, OMB control # 0920-1127), when the second cohort of mothers is contacted during their delivery hospitalization under the current information collection request, a goal will be to interview fathers/partners who are present to assess their contribution to prevention efforts and healthcare utilization during pregnancy.